oxidecomputer/crucible/tools/README.md

 Various scripts used for Crucible

+## downstairs_daemon.sh
+A highly custom script that starts three downstairs in a loop and will keep them restarted when they are killed.
+A bunch of assumptions are made around where the region directory is and which ports the downstairs use.
+You can pause the downstairs kill buy creating the /tmp/ds_test/up file.
+To stop the script all together, create the /tmp/ds_test/stop file.

+After starting the downstairs, the user can hit enter and the script will randomly kill (and then restart) a downstairs process.

+If a downstairs dies for any other reason then being killed with the generic default kill signal, the script will stop everything and leave the logs behind in /tmp/ds_test/

 ## tracegw.d
 This is a dtrace example script for counting IOs into and out of crucible from the guest.
 The way this works requires that crucible is